Stananas/Stananas/README.md

 - 👋 Hi, I’m @Stananas, i'm french.
-- 🌱 I’m currently learning the HTML & CSS
+- 🌱 I’m currently learning next.js?
 - 📫 How to contact me : .stananas in discord
 <!---
 Stananas/Stananas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.